rsmith-nl/nctools/README.txt

 These programs and modules were created because the existing software to generate NC code for our gerber cloth cutter has some deficiencies.

-Note that this software does _not_ deal with Gerber PCB milling machines!
+Note that this software was _not_ written fot Gerber PCB milling machines!

 All programs use the `nctools` modules.
 The dxf submodule can extract LINE, ARC and POLYLINE entities from a DXF file.
 Note that it does *not* handle